 - The fact that you can embed your Facebook page and videos directly into your website.
 And more views (on any platform) encourages the Facebook algorithm to promote your video so it appears in more users’ feeds.

-- Including a CTA (Call to Action) at the end of your About page to get people to follow you on social media.
+- Include a CTA (Call to Action) at the end of your About page to get people to follow you on social media.
 For example, “Follow us on X for a sneak peek at our new album”, “…updates on our latest tour,” or “for glimpses backstage.”

 Use Constant Contact to connect your audiences